Global Cyber Risk at Elevated Level

 Based on the results, these are the areas of preparedness that most need work to address the areas of highest risk, meaning these questions were answered with the lowest scores (highest risk):

-- My organization’s senior leadership views security as a competitive advantage.
+- My organisation’s senior leadership views security as a competitive advantage.

-- My organization’s CEO and Board of Directors are actively involved in overseeing the IT security function.
+- My organisation’s CEO and Board of Directors are actively involved in overseeing the IT security function.

-- My organization’s IT security leader (CISO) has sufficient authority and resources to achieve a strong security posture.
+- My organisation’s IT security leader (CISO) has sufficient authority and resources to achieve a strong security posture.

-- My organization spends considerable resources to recruit and retain IT security personnel.
+- My organisation spends considerable resources to recruit and retain IT security personnel.

-- My organization is actively involved in threat sharing with other companies and government.
+- My organisation is actively involved in threat sharing with other companies and government.

-- My organization’s IT security objectives are aligned with business objectives.
+- My organisation’s IT security objectives are aligned with business objectives.

-- My organization’s IT security function is quick to test and install all security patches.
+- My organisation’s IT security function is quick to test and install all security patches.

-- My organization’s IT security function has the ability to know the physical location of business-critical data assets and applications.
+- My organisation’s IT security function has the ability to know the physical location of business-critical data assets and applications.

-- My organization’s IT security function has the ability to unleash countermeasures (such as honeypots) to gain intelligence about the attacker.
+- My organisation’s IT security function has the ability to unleash countermeasures (such as honeypots) to gain intelligence about the attacker.

-- My organization makes appropriate investments in leading-edged security technologies such as machine learning, automation, orchestration, analytics and/or artificial intelligence tools.
+- My organisation makes appropriate investments in leading-edged security technologies such as machine learning, automation, orchestration, analytics and/or artificial intelligence tools.

-The number of breaches organizations suffered in the last 12 months, as well as the likelihood of a breach occurring in the next 12 months, have all increased since the 2H’2021 survey.
+The number of breaches organisations suffered in the last 12 months, as well as the likelihood of a breach occurring in the next 12 months, have all increased since the 2H’2021 survey.

 The CRI is ongoing, and we update it twice a year to show trends in the ability to prepare for and withstand attacks.
 I’m looking forward to seeing how global respondents change their perceptions in the future.